 BACKSTORY: Svetlana blends her classical training with the energy and expression of jazz to create a unique sound, influenced by her homeland, her adopted homeland, and love of American culture.
 To celebrate this newfound synergy, Svetlana Stone has recorded her DEBUT JAZZ album The Girl from Liepāja.
 It was released for purchase and streaming December 21, 2021

 PASSION AND INTERCULTURAL EXPRESSION: Jazz has given Svetlana a new freedom to express the cultural connection through her life’s experience between Latvia and America.
+The historical foundation of jazz is a story of victory over oppression that promotes peace, freedom of expression, and diversity.
+She believes it is important to educate and bring awareness to people that jazz is not just beautiful music, it also has the power to unite people.
 Her goal is to promote cross-cultural connection and artistic diplomacy between American and Latvian culture through the uniquely American art form of jazz.

 ACCOMPLISHMENTS: Svetlana is a Latvian musician, singer, songwriter, journalist and producer of a new show, Artist’s Voices, raising awareness about the support artists need to succeed and the diverse skills needed behind the scenes.
 As a classically trained singer, she recently began to immerse herself in jazz.
 These styles represent the two cultures that have impacted her social experience and ignited her musical passion.
 Svetlana is a unique artist who sings in many languages, styles and genres including opera, jazz, pop, gospel, folk and contemporary Christian music.

-She received the Music Degree of Arts in Music Performance, from Emilis Melngailis Liepaja Music College in Latvia.
-In 2021, she also received a Graduate Certificate in Music Performance from Western Michigan University School of Music.
+She has a Music Degree of Arts in Music Performance, from Emilis Melngailis Liepaja Music College in Latvia.
+In 2021 she received a Graduate Certificate in Music Performance from Western Michigan University School of Music.